High confidence inference on the probability an individual benefits from treatment using experimental or observational data with known propensity scores: bounds with pre-treatment covariates

-The proof of Theorem \ref{thm:mainResRegrResids} is contained in Appendix \ref{append:proofResidApproach}.
-Given Corollary \ref{cor:mainResDistrRegr}, the task in this proof is to characterize the high probability concentration between the conditional CDF estimators of \eqref{eqn:condCDFResids} and the true conditional CDFs.
-This involves a strategic application of the DKW inequality that is tailored to the imputed draws from the conditional potential outcome distribution, as well as incorporating the deviation between the estimated regression curves and the true regression curves.
+The proof of Proposition \ref{prop:mainResRegrResids} involves a strategic application of the Dvortetzky-Kiefer-Wolfowitz inequality \citep{DKWIneq1956,massartDKWIneq1990,NaamanDKWIneq2021} that is tailored to the imputed draws from the conditional potential outcome distribution.
+Consider the following corollary to Proposition \ref{prop:mainResRegrResids}.